Door Access Control Systems: Controlling Access

 Importance of a Door Access Control System in Security

-Firstly, access control plays a crucial role in ensuring the security and integrity of systems.
+Firstly, an access control system plays a crucial role in ensuring the security and integrity of systems.
 Particularly networks, areas and sensitive information within an organisation.
 While often overlooked, access control is a fundamental aspect of maintaining a robust security posture.
 Its significance cannot be overstated.

 Secondly, organisations possess vast amounts of data.
 Particularly trade secrets, customer information, financial records and proprietary research.
 Meanwhile, unauthorised access to such information can lead to severe consequences.
 For example, a business may face financial loss, reputational damage and legal ramifications.